UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsubsection{Physical Setup}

-We conducted experiments on two physical laptops with different hardware configurations.
-The first system, a System76 Adder WS (addw4), runs Ubuntu 22.04 LTS and features a 14th Gen Intel® Core i9-14900HX processor with 8 P-cores and 16 E-cores, operating at 5.8 GHz with 36MB Cache.
-The laptop is equipped with an 8 GB NVIDIA GeForce RTX 4060 graphics card, 32 GB DDR5 memory clocked at 4800 MHz, and a 1 TB PCIe4 M.2 SSD.
-The system's BIOS, version 4E3ADE8 from Coreboot, operated in UEFI mode.
-The second system, a Lenovo ThinkPad T14 Gen4, runs Windows 11 Enterprise version 22H2, powered by a 13th Gen Intel Core i7-1355U processor with 10 cores and 12 logical processors, operating at 1.70 GHz.
-The laptop features integrated Intel Iris Xe Graphics and utilized the LENOVO N3QET44W (1.44) BIOS, also configured in UEFI mode.
+We conducted experiments on two physical laptops with distinct platforms.
+The first system was a System76 Adder WS running Ubuntu 22.04 LTS with a 14th Gen Intel Core i9 processor and Coreboot firmware.
+The second system was a Lenovo ThinkPad T14 Gen4 running Windows 11 Enterprise with a 13th Gen Intel Core i7 processor and Lenovo UEFI firmware.

-In this setup, the UEFI shell application version of the dumper was configured to write memory snapshots directly to an external USB device connected to each laptop.
+In this setup, the UEFI shell application version of the dumper was configured to write memory snapshots directly to an external USB SSD connected to each laptop.
+To assess scalability, we tested the framework on systems equipped with 32 GB of RAM and successfully acquired the full memory without any issues.
+When writing to the external USB SSD device, the acquisition process was completed in approximately two minutes.
+These results demonstrate that our framework reliably supports large memory configurations and is well-suited for practical use in real-world forensic investigations.